 It may not make you jump for joy to learn that you need a dental deep cleaning, but with around half of Americans in the same position, you're certainly in good company.

-You may be a bit nervous about your deep cleaning dentist visit, but don't worry, you're dentist will most likely give you a local anesthetic to help with any pain.
+You may be a bit nervous about your deep cleaning dentist visit, but don't worry, your hygienist will most likely give you a local anesthetic to help with any pain.
 And after you're done, you'll be on the road to much better oral health!

 How much does deep cleaning teeth cost?

 A deep cleaning costs between $150 to $350 on average without insurance.
 If you need this treatment but it isn't something you can afford, there are charities that offer free care.
 You can also contact local dental schools that may offer free or reduced-cost services.

 Does deep cleaning hurt?

 Unfortunately, this type of cleaning does often hurt or is at least irritating.
 That's because your gums are inflamed and are more sensitive.
 But there are ways to make it less painful.
 If your dentist thinks that you will experience pain, they will most likely give you a local anesthetic.

 How long does it take for gums to heal after a deep cleaning?